luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/12-designing-new-morphs.md

 ## Designing New Morphs by Formula

-You can also create a morph from scratch with the following steps and formula.
+To create a morph from scratch: follow the steps and formula on the [Morph Design Steps and Costs table](#morph-design-steps-and-costs).
 Every pool point, ware, trait, and deviation from DUR adds to the total CP cost.

 Modifications to pools or DUR that come from ware do not count towards CP totals (they are already incorporated into the ware cost).

-### Design Considerations
+## Design Considerations

 The most important thing to keep in mind when designing a morph is that the stats that you are giving it match the actual design and intent for the morph.
 Avoid the temptation to pump up the stats just to optimize your character.
 The easiest way to do this is to compare it to equivalent morphs.